kubernetes/kubernetes/docs/proposals/network-policy.md

 Note:
 - For a given pod, any ingress traffic which does not match one of the ingress rules from any of the NetworkPolicy objects which select it will be dropped via a default drop behavior.
-This only occurs when `networkIsolation=false` on the namespace.
+This only occurs when `networkIsolation=true` on the namespace.
 - All ingress rules are whitelist rules, meaning that it should be easy to resolve the case where multiple NetworkPolicy objects select the same set of pods, as there can be no conflicting rules.
 - All pods will always be accessible from the host that they are running on.
 This is required to allow for kubelet health checks.